Windows software for Generating and Searching a KWIC Concordance of a Document

-The Search KWIC Concordance software scans an MS Word DOCX file or a text file, skipping over so-called stop words (that is, words to be ignored, as specified by the user) to generate a KWIC concordance.
+The Search KWIC Concordance software scans an MS Word DOCX file, an HTML file, an XML file or any ANSI text file, skipping over so‑called stop words (that is, common words, or words to be ignored, as specified by the user) to generate a KWIC concordance.
 The context size can be set (from 1 to 9 words before and after the keyword).
 The words which are found can be listed alphabetically or by frequency.
 After a concordance is generated it may be searched for specified keywords (which may include word patterns — see below).
 Furthermore:

 This software may also be used with text in languages other than English, in particular, with French, German, Italian, Spanish and Latin text.